Guides / The Complete Moving Plan

 Photo by Vitaly Gariev / Unsplash

-The single biggest mistake people make: starting too late.
+The biggest mistake people make: starting too late.
 The moment you know your move date, start.
 Not the week before โ€” now.

 Declutter first, pack second.